gsusI/json2typescript/README.md

 ### Property decorators

 Property decorators are a vital part for type checking.
 It is important that the type in the decorator matches the TypeScript type.
+Properties must be initialized, otherwise they are ignored.

 ```typescript
 @JsonObject("User")